-- A. Parking spaces for other permitted or conditional uses not listed herein shall be determined by the administrator.
-Among the factors for determining the number of spaces to be required for a use not listed herein, the administrator shall compare the proposed use with a use which has similar traffic generating characteristics as outlined in the most recent version of the institute of transportation engineers trip generation manual. - B. Minimum Number of Off-Street Parking Spaces: The minimum number of required off street vehicle parking spaces for residential uses shall be:
+- A. Required parking spaces for other permitted or conditional uses not listed herein or uses that are listed but may be different from normal operation, shall be determined by the administrator and/or Council.
+Among the factors for determining the number of spaces to be required for a use not listed herein, the administrator may compare the proposed use with a use which has similar traffic generating characteristics as outlined in the most recent version of the institute of transportation engineers trip generation manual. - B. Minimum Number of Off-Street Parking Spaces: The minimum number of required off street vehicle parking spaces for residential uses shall be: